-In most cases, security is viewed as a cost center.
+In most cases, security services are viewed as a cost center.
 In the struggling economy, existing and new customers are more cost sensitive than ever.

 In this highly competitive market, the process of securing new contracts without being the lowest bid is key.
-For security companies competing on quality of service (rather than price) have to communicate value both in the sales process and on a monthly basis after the account is secured.
+For security companies competing on quality of service (rather than price), it's essential to communicate value both in the sales process and on a monthly basis after the account is secured.

 What is a Security Summary Report?

 A security summary report helps the buyer understand all that goes into providing quality security services.
 It's a summary of your weekly guard tour's daily activity reports including issues, incidents and checkpoints punched.
 When done correctly, the summary should provide data and insight into your operation.